-- Industry: the industry nature and the percentage of EBITDA or sales turnover generated from each industry the client operates in (if the client operates in multiple sectors). - Competitive advantage - Diversification - Operating efficiency - Financial risk based on 1 year financials or on 3 or 5 year average financial figures.
-The main financial ratios to be considered are: FFO to Debt, Debt to EBITDA, EBITDA Interest coverage.
-Total Debt to Total Liabilities (Debt + Equity), FFO, Debt, EBITDA, Total Equity, Revenues.
+- turnover generated from each country (if the client operates in multiple regions). - the client operates in (if the client operates in multiple sectors). - Competitive advantage - Diversification - Operating efficiency - Liabilities (Debt + Equity), FFO, Debt, EBITDA, Total Equity, Revenues.

 The resulting PD will be subject to a list of modifiers which are a list of questions to which the credit officer will answer and will grant the client a grade.
 These questions are related to the client's portfolio diversification, to his capital structure, to his financial and liquidity policy, to his risk management and financial management, to his organizational effectiveness and finally to his governance policy.